Boston Discovery Guide's Top Picks:

 Boston Insider Tip: Where to Find the Free Map

 To get the free NPS map, you have to go up to the counter at the Visitor Center and ask for the "free Freedom Trail map."
-The maps in the display racks are not free.
+The maps you'll see in the display racks near the door are not free.

 Free Trolley Tour Maps